CleverCloud/doc.clever-cloud.com/account/notifications.md

 failed) were always sent to the owners of an application, namely the user themselves or the organization's members.

-Using the **Organization Manager** > **Notifications** panel you can choose to disable this or to restrict it to only some applications.
+To disable the deployment result e-mails or restrict it to only some applications:
+1. Go in **Organization Manager** > **Notifications** panel.

-To do this, you need to delete the hook named *Default deployment result e-mails*, then add a new one and set it to your liking.
+2. Delete the hook named *Default deployment result e-mails*.
+3. Add a new one.
+4. Set it to your liking.

 In the future, this service will also handle credits warning notifications and others to come.
 You will be able to choose wether or not to receive an e-mail